 Kickbacks are paid by franchisees in addition to royalties and advertisement fees.
 As such, they can be deadly to a company’s franchise network and thus, twice a burden to franchisees with zero benefits.
 They are a quick cash source for franchisors.
 Because they are added to the company’s revenue, they may also give the appearance that management is performing at a high level.

 Kickbacks can be viewed as a corporate line of credit that is not repaid in cash, but in store closures.
 They may also be viewed in the context of a bigger stronger kid taking lunch money from his classmates simply because the victims can’t fight back.
-Franchisees have little or no defense against the franchisor’s unrestrained kickbacks other than to close their unprofitable stores.
-Kickbacks also disproportionately—negatively impact long term stakeholders.
+Franchisees have little or no defense against the franchisor’s unrestrained kickbacks other than to close their unprofitable stores, which is exactly what’s reflected in MTY’s high failure rate.
+While kickbacks benefit the company’s largest shareholders like MTY’s chairman Stanley Ma, they also disproportionately—negatively impact most long-term stakeholders without inside information.